aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ```

 Any resource or policy that references the qualifier (`hnb659fds` by default) will need to be updated.

-## Current Limitations

-Limitations that we are aware of and will address:

-* **No context queries**: context queries are not supported.
-That means that
-  Vpc.fromLookup() and other functions like it will not work [#8905](https://github.com/aws/aws-cdk/issues/8905).

 ## Known Issues